Modernising project and portfolio management: 2026 is a turning point

 • Reduced flexibility and higher change costs later

-The key question for executives is no longer whether change is required, but how deliberately and on what timeline it should be addressed.
+The key question for executives is no longer whether change is required, but how deliberately and on what timeline it will be addressed.

 Author: